apollographql/community/source/index.md

 ### Share Your GraphQL Story

 We love to hear stories about what people building with Apollo or GraphQL.
-Email us at [community@apollostack.com](mailto:community@apollostack.com) to let us know if you’re speaking at an event, have a blog post in mind, or just have an interesting experience to share.
+Email us at [community@apollographql.com](mailto:community@apollographql.com) to let us know if you’re speaking at an event, have a blog post in mind, or just have an interesting experience to share.
 We’ll help get the word out!

 ### Attend an Event

 You can catch the Apollo team and contributors IRL at conferences and meetups around the world.
 [Follow us on Twitter](http://twitter.com/apollographql) to hear where we’ll be next.

 If you’re based in the SF Bay Area, or just pass through sometimes, join our [GraphQL San Francisco](http://www.meetup.com/GraphQL-SF/) meetup to get updated when we schedule a new one.

+Every year we organize [GraphQL Summit](summit.graphql.com), the first and largest conference for GraphQL developers, in San Francisco.
+Watch videos from GraphQL Summit 2016 on our [Youtube channel](https://www.youtube.com/watch?v=bPlOGKPLtqM&list=PLpi1lPB6opQzSSOQU8JQLExuP1JUXPtmA)!